Request for Comments:

 configuration, other than the IP address and subnet mask or OSI NSAP address.
 For a IP subnet or LAN segment including a fully

 functional NTP server, the clients can be configured for multicast mode using the local broadcast address.
-The same approach can be
+The same approach can

-only trusted sources can be used to set the local clock.
+way to insure only trusted sources can be used to set the local clock.

 In another scenario suitable for an extended network with significant network propagation delays, clients can be configured for